Configuration

 |---|---|

-~/.clarissa/config.json | Configuration file (API key, model, etc.) |
+~/.clarissa/config.json | Configuration file (API keys, model, provider settings) |

 ~/.clarissa/sessions/ | Saved conversation sessions (JSON files) |